iYasha/django-documentdb/README.md

-# MongoDB backend for Django
+# DocumentDB/MongoDB backend for Django

 This backend is in currently in development and is not advised for Production workflows.
 Backwards incompatible changes may be made without notice.
 We welcome your feedback as we continue to